 In April 2015, the FASB issued ASU No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement."
-This ASU provides guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+This ASU provides guidance to customers about whether a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The new guidance does not change the accounting for a customer's accounting for service contracts.
 ASU No. 2015-05 is effective for interim and annual reporting periods beginning after December 15, 2015.
 The Company's current method of accounting for fees paid in a cloud computing arrangement is consistent with the accounting guidance provided by ASU No. 2015-05.
 Therefore, the adoption of ASU No. 2015-05 did not have a material impact on the Company's Consolidated Financial Statements.